Infrastructure and Geotechnics

 In the past seven years, this area has managed to secure more than R$ 4 million for projects in collaboration with Petrobras, ANTT and CNPq, enabling the setting up of a laboratory infrastructure comparable to the best national and international academic institutions.

-Dissertations and theses in this area have won five national awards in the past four years.
+Dissertations and theses in this area have won five national awards in the past years.

-1 – 2016 – IBP Dissertation Award.
-Best defended dissertation in the Brazilian Graduate Programs.
-Dissertation by Cristine Yohana Ribas: Analysis of the Influence of the Compaction Method on the Macrostructure of Dense Asphalt Mixtures through Digital Image Processing.
+1 – 2016 – IBP Thesis Award.
+Best defended thesis in the Brazilian Graduate Programs.
+Author: Cristine Yohana Ribas.
+Thesis: Analysis of the Influence of the Compaction Method on the Macrostructure of Dense Asphalt Mixtures through Digital Image Processing.

 2 – 2016 – Vale-Capes Award of Science and Sustainability for a Doctoral Dissertation of Group I. Author: Joe Arnaldo Villena Del Carpio.
 Dissertation: Colored Asphalt Mixtures and Urban Heat Islands.